mrpranto/job-portal/README.md

 # Job Portal
-This is a job portal for job demo project, It's created by php framework Larave.
+This is a job portal for job demo project, It's created by php framework Laravel.

 ### Installing Process